ckarageorgkaneen/pybpod-gui-plugin/docs/source/developers/developing_plugins.rst

 .. image:: /_images/basic_usage/session_data_filesystem.png
     :scale: 100 %

-Let's look at a plain text file which was output from running a protocol on the GUI.
+Let's take a look at a plain text file which was output from running a protocol on the GUI.

 .. code-block:: text